-There have been no material changes in the six months ended June 30, 2021 to the Company's business and operational risks as described in the Company's 2020 Integrated Annual Report.
-Information pertaining to climate-related risks and opportunities can be found on the Company's website within its 2020 Climate Change Disclosure
+There have been no material changes in the nine months ended September 30, 2021 to the Company's business and operational risks as described in the Company's 2020 Integrated Annual Report.
+Information pertaining to climate-related risks and opportunities can be found on the Company's website within its 2020 Climate Change Disclosure Report.

-Report.

-The COVID-19 pandemic situation remains dynamic, with uncertainty around the ultimate duration and magnitude of the impact on the economy.
-The ultimate impact on the Company is dependent on future events that are uncertain at this time; however, the key impacts of these developments on the Company's risk exposures described in the Company's 2020 Integrated Annual Report and key strategies for mitigating those risks have not materially changed in the six months ended June 30, 2021.
+The COVID-19 pandemic remains dynamic, with uncertainty around the ultimate duration and magnitude of the impact on the economy.
+The ultimate impact on the Company is dependent on future events that are uncertain at this time; however, the key impacts of these developments on the Company's risk exposures described in the Company's 2020 Integrated Annual Report and key strategies for mitigating those risks have not materially changed in the nine months ended September 30, 2021.
 The COVID-19 pandemic is ongoing to varying degrees in the regions in which the Company operates and may continue in some form for an extended period.
-There is no certainty to when the pandemic will be fully brought under control with cases of COVID-19 variants on the rise in some regions and the potential for additional "waves" of COVID-19 occurring or anticipated in various regions in which the Company's operating regions, COVID-19 case numbers have declined notably and government restrictions have continued to ease.
+There is no certainty to when the pandemic will be fully brought under control with many regions experiencing another "wave" of COVID-19 including increasing COVID-19 variant cases.
+However, vaccination efforts in North America continue to progress and government restrictions, including the use of "vaccine passports", are now largely structured to lessen the impacts on day-to-day business.